franc/truffle/README.md

 CoffeeScript has unleashed the power of javascript for the ADD stricken programmer that is me and finally everything was in place for me to start building HTML5 applications.

+Over the years I have wanted to build a number of applications for mobile devices.
+They shared a lot of typical functionality, but each had its own identity and target market.

 DRY - I want to create multiple very similar static html applications, and i want to reuse as much code as possible and have few maintenance issues.

-example apps that are the same buy slightly different? restuarant menus. museum exhibition guides.
+example apps that are the same but slightly different? restuarant menus. museum exhibition guides.

-I'm lazy and want access to the helper methods I've become used to using in rails & sinatra apps.
+I'm lazy and want access to the helper methods I've become used to while building in rails & sinatra apps.
 I want a framework that helps me build static sites.

 Middleman is -
  a static site generator based on Sinatra.
- Dozens of templating languages
+ It supports many templating languages
  (Haml, Sass, Compass, Slim, CoffeeScript and more). does minification, compression, cache busting

  So basically, Middleman takes your sinatra app, and optimises and builds out all the endpoints into static pages.
- You sculpt the app in source directory. - this is your development environment. then tell middleman to build the app.
+ You sculpt the app in the source directory. - this is your development environment. then tell middleman to build the app.
 That produces a build directory, that is ready for deployment to S3 or for packaging to the mobile app stores.

  So if you want to build static sites with as little pain as possible, then Middleman is ready for use and highly recommended.